 Is Santo Domingo Worth Visiting?

-If you want a resort vacation where you'll do nothing but lounge in the pool or the beach, Santo Domingo won't provide that.
-Sometimes this is exactly what you need.
-In that case, book a trip to Punta Cana.
+If you want a resort vacation where you'll do nothing but lounge in the pool or the beach, Santo Domingo won't provide that so book a trip to Punta Cana.